Frequently Asked Questions

 Level: Intermediate; Interested: DBAs, Business Managers; Category: Maintenance

-Although it doesn’t happen often, there are several reasons a Galera cluster might crash.
+Although it does not happen often, there are several reasons a Galera Cluster might crash.
 Below is a list of them, grouped by type of cause:

 Physical Server & Related Causes